 What is agile project management?

-Agile project management is an approach based on delivering requirements iteratively and incrementally throughout the project life cycle.
-At the core of agile is the requirement to exhibit central values and behaviours of trust, flexibility, empowerment and collaboration.
+Agile project management is an iterative and incremental approach to delivering requirements throughout the project life cycle.
+At the core, agile projects should exhibit central values and behaviours of trust, flexibility, empowerment and collaboration.

 Featured article - Becoming agile